Source-Controller/gatsby-nehalm/demo/content/posts/customization/customization.md

 export default Theme;
 ```

-And change the variables to your needs.
+And change the values to your needs.

 ## Metadata